lindenb/jvarkit/docs/SAM4WebLogo.md

       Default: 'Accept all' (Empty expression)
     -R, --reference
       For Reading CRAM.
 Indexed fasta Reference file.
-This file must be indexed with samtools faidx and with picard CreateSequenceDictionary --version
+This file must be indexed with samtools faidx and with picard/gatk CreateSequenceDictionary or samtools dict
+    --version
       print version and exit